How to Visit Spello

 First of all, don’t try to “do” Spello in an afternoon.
 If you do, your trip will be summed up in this way: “Look!
 Flowers!
 Look!
 A cat in a flowerpot!
 Why is it so hot?
 Is there an elevator?
 Where is everyone?
 Look, an arch.”
 You might as well pore over google images of Spello and save the calf work-out.

 You need long days to savor Spello’s gifts.
-So first things first, find accommodations in Spello and plan on spending a week, more if you can.
+So first things first, find accommodations in Spello and plan on spending at least a few days.
 You want to have time to decide if you prefer your afternoon Spritz in Bar Bonci’s garden overlooking the countryside or Bar Tullia’s patio where you can watch old ladies fawn over babies bundled in their strollers.
 You’ll want to pop into the bakery a few times—the choices vary daily but everything is always wonderful.
 You’ll want to watch the town wake up.
 You'll want to watch the sun set over the distant hills.
 You’ll want to enjoy Umbrian cuisine, and most restaurants aren’t open for lunch.
 You’ll want to lean out of your window and do nothing but watch the swallows dance.

 People often ask, “But when should I go to Spello?”
 To which I answer, “Whenever you can.”
 Truly, don’t overthink it.
 There are pleasures in all seasons.
 If you really have a blank travel slate, then I’d avoid summer when it’s blisteringly hot and there are bus tours stopping for an afternoon and shops tend to close for a week at a time.
 Italy is spellbinding in the winter with the lights and La Befana and the pageantry.
 Spring is when Spello stirs awake with asparagus and poppies.
 Fall is when Umbrian cuisine really shines and Spello is its most cozy with grilled meats and new wines.
 So just go when you can—like anything there are pros and cons to any time, you’ll have more fun playing with the toys you’re given than trying to determine that illusive perfect one.